-To enable this in Maven you would need the above jar, plus javax.persistence.jar to be in the CLASSPATH at compile
+To enable this in Maven you would need the above jar as well as javax.persistence.jar to be in the CLASSPATH at compile This creates the "static metamodel" classes under target/generated-sources/annotations/.
+You can change this location using the configuration property generatedSourcesDirectory of the maven-compiler-plugin.